What does SPML stand for? (Selective Percutaneous Myofascial Lengthening)

 What will I need in hospital?

-You will need knee immobilizers and casts.
+You will need knee immobilizers and cast shoes.

 How will I get home from the hospital?